highest mountain peak in india

 Kanchenjunga is not just a single peak but a massive mountain massif that boasts several significant peaks.
 Each peak contributes to the grandeur and complexity of this towering giant in the Eastern Himalayas.

-• Kanchenjunga Main: The highest peak of the massif, Kanchenjunga Main, stands at an impressive 8,586 meters (28,169 feet).
+• Kanchenjunga Main: The highest massif peak, Kanchenjunga Main, stands at an impressive 8,586 meters (28,169 feet).
 It is the third-highest peak in the world and the highest in India.

 • Kanchenjunga West (Yalung Kang): The second-highest peak in the massif, Yalung Kang, reaches an elevation of 8,505 meters (27,904 feet).